PandoraPay/go-pandora-pay/docs/api.md

 **Value** is the decrypted value.

 WARNING!
-The decoding algorithm is a brute force.
-If you have more than 8 decimals values, it could take even a few minutes to decode the balance is case it was changed.
+The decryting algorithm is a brute force.
+If you have more than 8 decimals values, it could take even a few minutes to decrypt the balance is case it was changed.

 # DISCLAIMER:
 This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.